anasilviacs/rescore-metabolites/README.md

 ## Usage

 ##### Exporting search results
-After running a search, the results must be exported as a tab-separated, `.tsv` file.
-To do so, use `export_search_results.py` as:
+After running a search with the modified version of the METASPACE engine found in [anasilviacs/sm-engine](https://github.com/anasilviacs/sm-engine/wiki), the results must be exported as a tab-separated, `.tsv` file.
+To do so, use the `export_search_results.py` script as follows:

 ```
 python export_search_results.py [dataset name] [path to tsv file]